 Small CVs are desirable since the smaller the CV the smaller the sampling variability is relative to the estimate.
-The CV depends on the size of the estimate, the sample size that the estimate is based on, and the distribution of the sample.
+The CV depends on the size of the estimate, the sample size that the estimate is based on, the distribution of the sample and the use of post-censal population estimates in the estimation procedure.
 Of two estimates, the one with the larger sample will likely have a smaller sampling error; and, of two estimates of the same size the one referring to a characteristic that is more clustered geographically will have a larger variability associated with it.
 In addition, estimates relating only to age and sex are usually more reliable than other estimates of comparable sample size because, in the LFS, the sample is calibrated by age, sex and geographic region to independent sources.